113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   <dt>--resource-name value</dt>
   <dd>Name of the resource on which the tags should be attached.</dd>
   <dt>--resource-id value</dt>
-  <dd>CRN of the resource on which the tags should be attached (for Classic Infrastructure resource, it is the ID of the resource).</dd>
+  <dd>CRN of the resource on which the tags should be attached (for classic infrastructure resources, the value is the ID of the resource).</dd>
   <dt>--resource-type value</dt>
-  <dd>Resource type on which the tags should be attached (required for Classic Infrastructure resource of type SoftLayer_Hardware, SoftLayer_Network_Application_Delivery_Controller, SoftLayer_Network_Subnet_IpAddress or SoftLayer_Network_Vlan only).</dd>
+  <dd>Resource type on which the tags should be attached (required for classic infrastructure resources of type SoftLayer_Hardware, SoftLayer_Network_Application_Delivery_Controller, SoftLayer_Network_Subnet_IpAddress or SoftLayer_Network_Vlan only).</dd>
   <dt>--tag-type value</dt>
   <dd>Type of the tag.
 Only allowed values are: user, service or access (default value : user).</dd>
   <dt>--account-id value</dt>